elusivecodes/fQuery/README.md

 **Get Property**

-Get a property value for the first element.
+Get a property value for the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `property` is a string indicating the property value to return.

 ```javascript